LucDomingo/mywebsite/_posts/2023-05-27-power-of-eBPF.md

 <pre>
 $ clang -O2 -target bpf -c packet_filter.c -o packet_filter.o
 </pre>
 This generates the compiled eBPF object file packet_filter.o.
+This file contains the compiled eBPF bytecode, which is a low-level representation of the eBPF program.
+This bytecode is platform-independent and can be loaded and executed by the Linux kernel's eBPF virtual machine.

 **Step 4**: Write the Python Wrapper
 Create a new file called packet_filter.py and add the following code: